 Our Response (from Alliance member Brian Rubin, an Illinois attorney)

-First, before you decide to use a non-profit as trustee, I urge you to consult with an Alliance attorney in your area to review the advantages and disadvantages of using family or close friends, or possibly a traditional corporate fiduciary (Trust Company).
+Before you decide to use a non-profit as trustee, I urge you to consult with a Special Needs Alliance attorney in your area to review the advantages and disadvantages of using family or close friends, or possibly a traditional corporate fiduciary (Trust Company).

 When relatives or close friends are not a viable alternative to serve as trustees of a Special Needs Trust (and the demands and specialized knowledge can make the job a challenging one), the choice of a competent and caring trustee becomes very difficult.
 Non-profit organizations in many states and some nationally, have attempted to resolve this very serious problem by accepting the role of trustee of “private” or “individual” 3rd party special needs trusts, even relatively small trusts–where “small” is a an obviously variable concept.